 Easy Cauliflower Cheese Recipe – Warming Comfort Food

-You can ring the changes by adding other vegetables with the cauliflower.
+Ring the changes by adding other vegetables with the cauliflower.
 Broccoli is an obvious companion.
-You could also have some cooked pasta and have ‘Cauliflower and Macaroni Cheese’.
-I like to serve Cauliflower Cheese with peas or other green vegetable.
+Add some cooked pasta and have ‘Cauliflower and Macaroni Cheese’.

 For best results steam the cauliflower, rather than boiling it, to cook it before adding the sauce.
 This gives a much firmer texture and there is much less risk of it getting over cooked and mushy.